 When should you expect to hear distinct twin heartbeats?

-Heartbeats of fetuses can only be heard accurately by a fetal doppler at 10-12 weeks in the pregnancy.
+Heartbeats of fetuses can only be heard accurately by a fetal doppler around 12 weeks in the pregnancy.
 This often gets detected even before the mother gets an ultrasound for a more accurate assessment.
 The heartbeat of twins and singletons is only distinct from 10-12 weeks onwards.
 Sometimes, the heartbeat of twins is heard early on.
 However, sometimes the second baby is not heard or seen with modern medical equipment.
 Hence, the surprise twins at birth.

 Differences of twin pregnancies to singletons

 Twin pregnancies aren’t much different than singletons at all.
 However, it is just that most pregnancy symptoms are intensified with twin pregnancies in contrary to singletons.
 The only other thing that would be different is the twin skin after giving birth.
 Twin pregnancies might start to show your baby bump sooner because twins need more space in your womb and once you deliver your twins, twin skin is often evident.

 What are your chances of having twins if your pregnancy shows sooner?